JeffGos/urbanairsharp/README.md

 Urban Airship unifies and simplifies the sending of push notifications to mobile devices. http://urbanairship.com/

+# API Support

+The following API functionality is currently supported

+Push
+Validate
+Schedule
+Device Tokens
+Tags

+Support for the following still needs to be added

+Feeds
+Reports
+Segments
+Location

 # Getting Started

 The source includes a test project which has examples on the supported functionality of the library